Pullusb/GP_refine_strokes/README.md

 Modify the following strokes attributes:

 - Line Width : Pixel radius used when drawing, stored at stroke level
-- Line Hardness : "Feather" of the stroke defined by used brush when drawing
+- Line Softness : "Feather" of the stroke defined by used brush when drawing
 - Line Fill Alpha : Vertex color used on fill strokes

 Modify following points attributes:

-- Point Pressure : Modulated thickness by Pen pressure when drawing, value between `0.0` to `1.0`, can go beyond when changed with radius tool (`Alt+S`)
+- Point Radius : Modulated thickness by Pen radius when drawing, value between `0.0` to `1.0`, can go beyond when changed with radius tool (`Alt+S`)
-- Point Strength : Modulated opacity by Pen pressure, value between `0.0` to `1.0`
+- Point Opacity : Modulated opacity by Pen pressure, value between `0.0` to `1.0`
 - Point Color Alpha : Value to blend between vertex color and stroke material. `0.0` show only material, `1.0` show only painted vertex color.

 On all those attributes you can either **add/substract, set or multiply** a value